alexjames/architecturediaries/security/core/authentication.md

 HTTP Basic auth is widely supported by web browsers and server frameworks.

-1. When a server uses HTTP Basic auth, it responds back to an HTTP request to a protected resource with a `401` response status and the `WWW-Authenticate` header.
+1. When a server uses HTTP Basic auth, it responds back to an HTTP request to a protected resource with a `401 Unauthorized` response status and the `WWW-Authenticate` header.

 2. The client sees the `WWW-Authenticate` header and value **"Basic”**, indicating the auth scheme.